department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/where-you-get-care.md

 #### How do I make an appointment at a VA health facility?

-You can call the VA health facility where you get care.
+You can call the VA health facility where you go for care.
 [Find your VA health facility's phone number](/facility).

-Or, you can use our VA Appointments scheduling app from your mobile phone to request an appointment and to schedule some appointments.
+You can also use our VA Appointments scheduling app to request an appointment and to schedule select appointments.
+[Start using the VA Appointments app](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).

-But keep in mind that your VA healthcare providers don't monitor this app.
+Just keep in mind that your VA healthcare providers don't monitor this app.
 So:

 - **If you need urgent care**, please call 9-1-1 or call the Veterans Crisis Hotline at 800-273-8255 and press 1.
 - **If you need to speak to your doctor about an appointment that's coming up within the next 72 hours**, please call your VA health facility.
 [Find your VA health facility's phone number](/facility).